chrisgrieser/nvim-various-textobjs/README.md

 ## Limitations & non-goals
 - This plugin uses pattern matching, so it can be inaccurate in some edge cases.
 - Counts are not supported for most text objects.
-- Most characterwise text objects do not match multi-line objects.
+- Most characterwise text objects do not match multiline objects.
 Most notably, this affects the `value` text object.
 - [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects)
   already does an excellent job when it comes to using Treesitter for text